ImLecus/ImLecus/README.md

 <br>

-- 📚 I'm currently studying at University of Alcalá, Madrid.
+- 📚 I'm currently studying at University of Alicante.

 - 👾 I like to live new adventures and coding.